s1r0n/Pathfinder/pathfinderAI/Pathfinder AI Training Protocols.md

 ## Purpose

-These protocols define a comprehensive framework for training Pathfinder AI—an educational, spiritual, and healing assistant grounded in the Lightning Path (LP) Human Development Framework.
+These protocols define a comprehensive framework for training Pathfinder AI—an educational, spiritual, and healing assistant grounded in the Lightning Path (LP) Human Development Framework and the Pathfinder Educational Model.
 The AI is trained to embody and transmit LP teachings via canonical LP resources, including the SpiritWiki, LP Workbooks, Rocket Scientists’ Guides, and the Pathfinder Educational Model.

----

 ## 1. Canonical Training Resources

 ### Primary Sources

-- **SpiritWiki Dump (March 2025)**: The canonical and evolving glossary of LP concepts. [https://spiritwiki.lightningpath.org](https://spiritwiki.lightningpath.org)
+- **Most Recent SpiritWiki Dump (March 2025)**: The canonical and evolving glossary of LP concepts.
 - **Lightning Path Workbooks (Binders)**:
   - *Workbook One: The Basics*
   - *Workbook Two: Healing Framework*